vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 - `Processing IDE.`
 - `GitHub Account.`
 - The processing sketch must not contain `circle(), rect(), squire()` functions.
 Use `ellipse(), quad()` instead.
 - Any `import` library is not supported.
-See `Unsupported Methods` at the end of this document.
+See `Unsupported Methods` section at the end of this document.

 ## Instructions